-Dave Bender directs all aspects of The Counseling Center at Bay City, Green Bay, WI.
-This includes marriage counseling, various other kinds of counseling, counselor assignments, and the training and supervision of counselors.
-Dave performs about 65% of our overall counseling (much of this being marriage counseling, and anxiety and depression counseling).
+Counselor Dave Bender directs all aspects of The Counseling Center at Bay City, Green Bay, WI.
+This includes marriage counseling, various other kinds of counseling, counselor assignments, and the training and supervision of our counselors.
+Dave does roughly 65% of our overall counseling (much of this being marriage counseling, and anxiety and depression counseling).

-He has completed two master’s degrees, one in ministry, and the other in counseling.
-He has taken a particular interest in his studies in understanding the “why” of human behavior through the lens of the Bible.
+He has completed two master’s degrees and has taken a particular interest in his life and studies in understanding the “why” of human behavior through the lens of the Bible.
 This understanding of the real underlying reasons for behaviors is critical in helping people.

 - BS, Maranatha Baptist University

-- Dave is the family pastor at Bay City Baptist Church in Green Bay, WI.
+- Family Pastor, Counseling Center Director at Bay City Baptist Church, Green Bay, WI.

 An Interview With Dave

-What got you interested in doing counseling in the first place?
+What interested you in counseling in the first place?

 Well, I guess I simply saw the need.
 I saw how people needed someone to talk to and help them through hard times and I wanted to do something about it.
-Of course, that naturally led to doing counseling.
+Of course, that naturally lead to counseling.

 What’s important to you in working with people?

-People need to be able to talk to someone.
-They need to be heard and loved and so I try to do that.
-But people also need to understand the truth and apply it to their lives.
-It’s not easy to change, and knowing the truth is not the same as actually changing our thoughts and behaviors.
+People need to be heard and so I try to make sure that happens, but people also need to understand truth and apply it to their lives.
+It’s not easy to change, and knowing the truth is not the same as actually changing our desires and thoughts and behaviors.
 Change almost always takes some really hard work and dedication.

-I believe also that people need to understand why they do what they do.
-Coming to this understanding will take us deeper than behaviors and even thoughts, right down to our human desires.
-As we train counselors here I’m also trying to emphasize that with them so that they are able to help people also.
+I also believe that people need to understand why they do what they do.
+Coming to this understanding will take us deeper than our behaviors, and even thoughts, right down to our human desires.
+As we train counselors here I’m also trying to emphasize those things with them so they are able to help people also.

 When I consider counseling and what’s important, I also know that people in the middle of hard times are really asking three questions of their counselor even if they don’t say it out loud: Can you help me?
 Can I trust you?
 Do you care?